wyne-ybanez/Fast-Travel/README.md

   The website should function accordingly in modern web browsers.

   The website will provide alert windows which informs the user of waiting times or of events that will be ocurring.

+  Responsiveness will be following the guidelines of the devices shown in [AMI responsive](http://ami.responsivedesign.is/)

 ### Interactive: